These 16 outdoor living room ideas are your fast-track to creating the most stylish and serene space to unwind this summer

 Before you even start to think about pretty twinkling string lights or dramatic accent spotlights, decide if you’re going to use solar lighting, electric lighting (in which case you’ll need the help of a suitably qualified electrician), or a combination of both.

-Follow the same lighting mantra you would indoors: task lighting for specific activities, so this might include lighting the garden path ideas to your outdoor living area or highlighting particular features.
+Follow the same lighting mantra you would indoors: an overhead ceiling light with task lighting for specific activities, so this might include lighting the garden path ideas to your outdoor living area, lanterns, portable table lamps, and fairy lights.

 'Position lights within ingresses, sleepers, or garden borders so you see the effect of the light, rather than the light itself,' says Kate Baker, lighting design advisor at smart lighting experts 4lite.